Cleveland Clinic logo

 What can I expect if I have tubular adenomas?

-You’re already taking steps to care of yourself by having the colonoscopy that showed you have tubular adenomas.
+You’re already taking steps to take care of yourself by having the colonoscopy that showed you have tubular adenomas.
 If you’re feeling anxious about your colonoscopy outcome, it might help to remember a few facts about tubular adenomas:

 Advertisement

-• What is a tubular adenoma?
+What is the difference between a polyp and a tubular adenoma?

 A note from Cleveland Clinic